Pondidum/pondidum.github.io/_posts/2009-05-22-generics-to-the-rescue-again.md

 I was writing a component at work that has many events that all need to be thread safe, and was getting annoyed at the amount of duplicate code I was writing:

-<pre class="prettyprint lang-vb">Public Event FilterStart(ByVal sender As Object, ByVal e As EventArgs)
+{% highlight vbnet %}
-'...
+Public Event FilterStart(ByVal sender As Object, ByVal e As EventArgs) '...
 Private Delegate Sub OnFilterCompleteDelegate(ByVal sender As Object, ByVal e As FilterCompleteEventArgs) '...